d2m-r/student-hub/project-documents/tidyverse/clean-group.md

 2. All other group members join the team through the assignment link.
 3. Each group member should make their contributions to the document in their own branches.
     1. Recommended: In addition to working in their own branches, each group member should create a dedicated subdirectory for their data and initial code.
-4. Complete the `core-group-submission.qmd` doc in the top level of your repo.
+4. Complete the `core-group-submission.md` doc in the top level of your repo.
 5. Comment on the auto-generated `feedback` branch’s pull request when ready for grading.

 **For either option:**